eyedea-io/project-101/README.md

 ### Project schedule

-- 🗓  project plan
+- 🗓  Project plan (depends on the size of the project, around 3days)
-- 🔁  plan-execution-measure loop
+- 🔁  Plan-execution-measure loop

 ### Plan-execution-measure loop